bentrueman/fffprocessr/README.md

 outputs) are loaded using the `load_uv()` function.
 Only named detector outputs are retained in the output; a sensible naming convention is detector followed by wavelength or angle, as in UV254 or LS90.
-Don’t start names with X, or they won’t show up in the output.
+Don’t name columns “X” followed by a number, or they won’t show up in the output.

 ``` r
 uv_data <- system.file("extdata", package = "fffprocessr") %>%